K-dash/flake8-import-guard/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [project_email@example.com].
+Please report unacceptable behavior to ["K'  <51281148+K-dash@users.noreply.github.com>"].

 ## How Can I Contribute?